iv3ptun3/e45/README.md

 ## Platform

-This tool is developed on the platform of KEKCC, Scientific Linux 6.10.
+This tool is developed on the platform of local in MacOS, Scientific Linux 6.10.
 - g++ (GCC) 4.8.5
 - ROOT 6.32.04
 - Geant4 11.2.2